Module 4: Patient Financial Counseling

 It’s no surprise that this insurance alphabet soup results in confusion for patients.
 Here are just a few of the questions many patients have about their insurance plan:

 As the insurance landscape becomes more complex, patients are increasingly looking to their doctors to get answers to these questions.
-In a 2016 survey by the Physicians Foundation, almost half of respondents said they rely on their physician to understand what their insurance does and doesn’t cover.
+In a 2016 survey by the Physicians Foundation1, almost half of respondents said they rely on their physician to understand what their insurance does and doesn’t cover.
+A 2022 survey by PhRMA of more than 5,000 Americans found that nearly 40% of insured Americans struggle to understand what their health insurance covers.

 It might be tempting to urge patients to get help from their insurance companies rather than their doctors when it comes to understanding their coverage.
 But we can’t afford to turn a blind eye to this problem because practices bear the brunt of related billing and collections issues.
 For example, patients with high-deductible health plans or catastrophic coverage only are responsible for a greater portion of their health care costs, so practices have to focus their collection efforts on patients.
 But patients are reluctant to pay their bills when they don’t understand them.
 Moreover, if patients aren’t able to pay their bills, the practice loses revenue.

 Patient confusion over insurance isn’t just hurting pocketbooks, either--it’s also hurting patients’ health.
 Patients are less likely to stick with a treatment plan they can’t afford, leading to poor outcomes.
-According to the Physicians Foundation1, 25% of U.S. adults have skipped a medical test, treatment, or follow-up or avoided a visit with a doctor for a medical problem in the past 12 months because of the cost.
-Additionally, 18% have skipped doses of medicine, and 27% have avoided filling a prescription due to cost.
+A 2023 poll by KFF Health Tracking showed about three in ten adults report not taking their medicines as prescribed at some point during the past year because of cost.
+And one in four adults have skipped or postponed needed health care in the past 12 months due to cost.
 When it comes to their health, patients have to make tough choices between what they need and what they can afford.

 While we can’t change the insurance landscape or develop new low-cost treatments overnight, we can help our patients--and our practices--by taking on a larger role in helping patients understand their health insurance coverage and the costs of their care.
 Providing cost transparency can...